 Saturday Night Live's format has seen a good deal of change over the decades — from the shaggy, unpredictable Not Ready for Primetime Players years, through the Digital Shorts era, to now — but one constant has been that the show features a guest host (a celebrity of some kind, usually an actor) and a musical guest.
 They've got a great show for you, and they'll be right back!
 But occasionally a host is so talented that the show tasks them with double duty: hosting and performing as a musical guest.
-It's only happened 38 times in the show's 45-year history, although in recent years it's happened with increased frequency.
-With February's Nick Jonas-hosted episode recently joining the pantheon, we decided to compile a complete history of host/musical guest combos, from Seasons 1 through 45.
+It's only happened 38 times in the show's 47-year history, although in recent years it's happened with increased frequency.
+With Billie Eilish joining the pantheon this weekend, what better time to look back at the show's complete history of host/musical guest combos, from Seasons 1 through 47.

 Season: 1 Episode: 14 Date: February 21, 1976

 Somewhat appropriately, the very first SNL host to double as musical guest was TV pioneer Desi Arnaz, who at that point was almost 20 years removed from the final episode of I Love Lucy.
 As musical guest, he performed alongside his son, Desi Arnaz, Jr. Best Sketches: The younger Arnaz played Ricky Ricardo in an I Love Lucy parody, with Gilda Radner co-starring as Lucy.

 Season: 2 Episode: 8 Date: November 20, 1976